The People Behind the Name "Susan Clark Junior High School"

 When a group of individuals heard the news that the name Susan Clark Junior High School was passed by, they knew they needed to take action.
 They believed that the MCSD teachers may have not known who Susan Clark was, and what she represented when they cast their votes.

 This group included: Jay Brady, Dan Clark, Jean Clark, Gabby Dennis, Annette Hovland, Niki Malcolm, Oz Malcolm, Jacque McCoy, Kent Sissel, Sandy Stanley, Paul Thielmann, and Sue Thielmann.

 They began planning the argument they would present to the school board at their June 10, 2019, and August 12, 2019 meetings to change the name to Susan Clark Junior High.
 The group met regularly to discuss their plan to educate the school board and community about Susan Clark.

 “We met regularly in a meeting room in our public library,” said Jean Clark, a member of the dedicated group.
 “It was a group that was passionate that Susan should be honored and that this is a family that is too little known in all of U.S. history and in Iowa history.”

 The group worked with the school board, school officials, and Superintendent Jerry Riibe to teach them about Susan Clark and the positive reflection she represents for Muscatine.
 When the time to make a decision came at the school board meeting, the vote was unanimous for Susan Clark Junior High School.

 “The school board has been great to work with and they included us on working on things like the plaque that went up at the school and we worked with them to make a video that plays at the school,” said Jean Clark.

-Watch the celebration ribbing cutting and educational video by Muscatine Community School District here about Susan Clark Junior High School here.
+Watch the video created to celebrate the Susan Clark Junior High School ribbon cutting here.